lean257/pizza/README.md

 2. Given the same string of dispatcher inputs as in Part One, how many houses receive at least one pizza?
 <b>2639</b> with 2 delivery person

+### Refactored
+1. Refactor pizzaDelivery2 function to a class so I can reuse it for any number of delivery men
+2. PizzaDispatcher is now a class that takes input instruction and array of names of delivery people
+3. Inside PizzaDispatcher we have a hashmap that stores multiple delivery men instances, each with their own details like name, color, cordinates, visited houses
+4. Update unit tests for the new class

 ### ToDo
-1. ~~Refactor pizzaDelivery2 function to a class so I can reuse it for any number of delivery men~~
-2. ~~PizzaDispatcher is now a class that takes input instruction and array of names of delivery people~~
-3. ~~Inside PizzaDispatcher we have a hashmap that stores multiple delivery men instances, each with their own details like name, color, cordinates, visited houses~~
-4. ~~Update unit tests for the new class~~
-4. Build an UI for the dispatcher
+1. Build an UI for the dispatcher
-5. Build an UI for delivery people
+2. Build an UI for delivery people
-6. Can we optimize the deivery routes?
+3. Can we optimize the deivery routes?